ronisbr/PrettyTables.jl/README.md

 If the key `0` is present, then the corresponding function will be applied to all columns that does not have a specific key.

+There are a set of pre-defined formatters (with names `ft_*`) to make the usage simpler.
+For more information, see the file `./src/predefined_formatter.jl`.

 ## Highlighters

 A set of highlighters can be passed as a `Tuple` to the `highlighter` keyword.